IT20126292/IT20126292/README.md

 - 🤝 I’m looking for help to **Programming, Web Development, UI/UX Designing, Graphic Designing and Video Editing related projects, feel free to dm me.**

-- 👨‍💻 All of my projects are available at [github.com/IT20126292](github.com/IT20126292)
+- 👨‍💻 All of my projects are available at [github.com/IT20126292](https://github.com/IT20126292)

 - 💬 Ask me about **Anything related to what I am currently learning 😅.**

-- 📫 How to reach me: **kavisha.contactme@gmail.com**
+- 📫 You can shoot me an email at **kavisha.contactme@gmail.com** I'll try to respond as soon as I can.

-- 📄 Please have a look at my portfolio [kavisha-silva.web.app](kavisha-silva.web.app)
+- 📄 Please have a look at my portfolio [kavisha-silva.web.app](https://kavisha-silva.web.app/) for more details about me.
+I'm open to feedback and suggestions!

 - ⚡ Fun facts, **My first line of code was not "Hello World!"**
 <hr/>